olyoberdorf/gainfxarchivefetcher/README.md

 and edit to suit your setup.
 Then you just run `gainfxarchivefetcher.py` from the same directory as the ini file.

+## Notes

+I have found the GainFX zipfiles prior to 2009-06-01 to be corrupt.
+I haven't checked all files or all pairs, but it seems to be a systemic problem.

 ## TODO

  * Eror handling (for now errors on the http request are assumed to be 404s)